 Halfway through my bariatric surgery journey, I met one-on-one with my surgeon for a second time.
 While researching information for this post, I didn’t find evidence of a lot of programs doing this type of appointment.
 However, my program did require it, and it was sort of a mid-program evaluation.
 My surgeon wanted to see if I was taking the program seriously and putting in the work required.
-He checked on my list of bariatric surgery requirements and reviewed my test results thus far.
+He checked my list of bariatric surgery requirements and reviewed my test results thus far.
 We discussed the remaining requirements and decided on a type of bariatric surgery.
-The halfway visit for bariatric surgery is a mid-progress check to see how well you’re adhering to the program.,
+The halfway visit for bariatric surgery is a mid-progress check to see how well you’re adhering to the program.

 The Need for a Mid-Point Check